-A: At full proposal submission participants from institutions in Ireland will be asked to submit supplementary budgetary information to the HRB, which will justify the HRB funds requested.
-In addition applicants will be requested to clarify the specific deliverables for the partner from Ireland, including their role in the development of a Data Management Plan.
+A: At full proposal submission participants seeking HRB funding will be asked to submit supplementary budgetary information to the HRB, which will justify the HRB funds requested.
+In addition applicants will be requested to clarify the specific deliverables for the partner seeking HRB funding, including their role in the development of a Data Management Plan.

-This will expedite contract negotiations with the HRB and monitoring of the award in the case of successful consortia with applicants from Ireland.
+This will expedite contract negotiations with the HRB and monitoring of the award in the case of successful consortia with applicants for HRB funding.